xroy-destroy/rainbow-repo/README.md

         Switched to branch 'main'

 5. Tag the current state of the project as the latest stable release
+        $ git tag -a v1.0 - "Stable version of the website"
     - a tag delineates a project milestone via versions
+    - the above is an annotated tag as indicated by the "-a" flag